Wu Kai Sha

 Wu Kai Sha (烏溪沙 (Black Sand Creek)), formerly known as Wu Kwai Sha or U Kwai Sha (烏龜沙 (Black Turtle Sands)), is a place at the shore of Tolo Harbour, northwest of Ma On Shan in the New Territories, Hong Kong.
 Wu Kai Sha is within the Sha Tin District, one of the 18 districts of Hong Kong.
+The name roughly translates as 'Black Sand Creek', based on the accumulation of black iron ore which traditionally flowed down from the Ma On Shan peak.

 Administration

 Wu Kai Sha (including Cheung Kang) is a recognized village under the New Territories Small House Policy.
 Wu Kai Sha is one of the villages represented within the Sha Tin Rural Committee.
 For electoral purposes, Wu Kai Sha is part of the Wu Kai Sha constituency, which is currently represented by Li Wing-shing.

 History

 Originally there were only a few villages in the area, like Wu Kai Sha Village (烏溪沙村).
 It is now an extension of the Ma On Shan New Town.

 At the time of the 1911 census, the population of Wu Kai Sha Village was 135.
 The number of males was 59.

 The vicinity to the northeast is called Whitehead (白石) in English.
 The area was once home to the largest of the detention centres for Vietnamese boat people in Hong Kong.